Armour-piercing fin-stabilized discarding sabot

-Improvements in powerful automotive propulsion and suspension systems following World War II allowed modern main battle tanks to incorporate progressively thicker and heavier armor, while maintaining considerable maneuverability and speed on the battlefield.
+Improvements in automotive propulsion and suspension systems after World War II allowed modern main battle tanks to incorporate progressively thicker and heavier armor without unduly sacrificing maneuverability and speed.
 As a result, achieving deep armour penetration with gun-fired ammunition required even longer anti-armour projectiles fired at even higher muzzle velocity than could be achieved with stubbier APDS projectiles.

 History

 Armour-piercing discarding sabot (APDS) was initially the main design of the kinetic energy (KE) penetrator.
-The logical progression was to make the shot longer and thinner to concentrate the kinetic energy in a smaller area.
+The logical progression was to make the shot longer and thinner to increase its sectional density, thus concentrating the kinetic energy in a smaller area.
 However, a long, thin rod is aerodynamically unstable; it tends to tumble in flight and is less accurate.
 Traditionally, rounds were given gyroscopic stability in flight from the rifling of the gun barrel, which imparts a spin to the round.
 Up to a certain limit, this is effective, but once the projectile's length is more than six or seven times its diameter, the gyroscopic effect imparted by barrel rifling becomes less effective.
 Adding fins to the base of the round like the fletching of an arrow instead gives the round its stability in flight.

 The spin from standard rifling decreases the performance of these rounds (rifling adds friction and converts some of the linear kinetic energy to rotational kinetic energy, thus decreasing the round's velocity, range and impact energy).
 A very high rotation on a fin-stabilized projectile can also increase aerodynamic drag, further reducing impact velocity.
-For these reasons APFSDS projectiles are generally fired from smoothbore guns, a practice that has been taken up for tank guns by China, India, Israel, Italy, Japan, France, Germany, Pakistan, Turkey, Russia, and the United States.
+For these reasons APFSDS projectiles are generally fired from smoothbore guns, a practice that has been taken up for tank guns by western and eastern blocs.
 Nevertheless, in the early development of APFSDS ammunition, existing rifled barrel cannons were used, (and are still in use), such as the 105 mm M68/M68E1 cannon mounted on the M60/A1/A3 main battle tank or the British 120 mm Royal Ordnance L30 of the Challenger 2 tank.
-To reduce the spin rate when using a rifled barrel, a "slip obturator", (slip obturation ring), is incorporated that allows the high pressure propellant gasses to seal, yet not transfer the total spin rate of the rifling into the projectile.
+To reduce the spin rate when using a rifled barrel, a "slip obturator" is incorporated that allows the high-pressure propellant gases to seal, yet not transfer the total spin rate of the rifling into the projectile.
 The projectile still exits the barrel with some residual spinning, but at an acceptably low rate.
 In addition, some spin rate is beneficial to a fin-stabilized projectile, averaging out aerodynamic imbalances and improving accuracy.
-Even smooth-bore fired APFSDS projectiles incorporate fins that are slightly canted to provide some spin rate during flight; and very low twist rifled barrels have also been developed for the express purpose of firing APFSDS ammunition.
+Even smooth-bore fired APFSDS projectiles incorporate fins that are slightly canted to provide some spin during flight; and very-low-twist rifled barrels have also been developed to fire APFSDS ammunition.